The Social Impact of Demassification and Desynchronization

 Modern society is more multifaceted, divisive, connected, and vocal than ever before in history.
 Two major forces enable this current reality: a rapid rate of change and massive personalization of products and services.
 The confluence of these two factors is evidence of the Knowledge Era.
 Change is happening constantly, yet governments, industries, companies, and people embrace (and adapt to) change at varying rates.

-Where this convergence desynchronization and demassification becomes particularly interesting (and challenging) is where information becomes the commodity being personalized and disseminated at varying paces.
+Where this convergence of desynchronization and demassification becomes particularly interesting (and challenging) is where information becomes the commodity being personalized and disseminated at varying paces.

 DEMASSIFY: To cause (society or a social system) to become

 We’re in a golden era of free speech in the U.S. Most individuals have access to many different types of information and the freedom and channels through which we can tailor it (demassify) to any audience or need of our choosing.
-Freedom of speech is happening at such a rapid pace that traditional news sources and fact checkers have lost the ability to certify that the information and news we receive is factual or fake, created by some person or entity to sway opinion or perspective.
+Freedom of speech is evolving at such a rapid pace that traditional news sources and fact-checkers have lost the ability to certify whether the information and news we receive is factual or fake, created by some person or entity to sway opinion or perspective.
 It comes as little surprise that the situation is “contributing to the undermining of society’s trust in news reporting.”